Updated: April 3, 2023

 The most effective defense against social engineering attacks has always been ongoing employee training accompanied by mock cyber attacks.
 Such training can teach employees to recognize early social engineering attempts and prevent them from escalating while there is still time.

-Last year, the average sum to recover from a ransomware attack grew to $1.45 million, and there’s a real chance that it will be even higher this year.
+Last year, the average sum to recover from a ransomware attack grew to $1.45 million; there’s a real chance it will be even higher this year.
 The explosion of remote work across the globe has created many new targets for cybercriminals to set their crosshairs on.

-Because most remote workers are unable to do their work without connecting to their organization’s network, ransomware can easily spread from a personal laptop to an in-house server and from the in-house server to other employees’ devices.
+Because most remote workers cannot do their work without connecting to their organization’s network, ransomware can easily spread from a personal laptop to an in-house server and from the in-house server to other employees’ devices.

 Unfortunately, statistics tell us that virtually all organizations will eventually face a ransomware attack.
-That’s why it’s paramount to prepare for the worst by implementing a bullet-proof backup and disaster recovery strategy.
+Preparing for the worst is paramount in implementing a bullet-proof backup and disaster recovery strategy.

 3. Lack of IT Talent

-The IT skills shortage has become a major cybersecurity challenge because many organizations are unable or can’t afford to hire the people they need to keep their systems running and protected.
-Small and medium-sized organizations are affected the most because they’ve been forced to adopt the same technology solutions as large enterprises in order to remain competitive.
+The IT skills shortage has become a significant cybersecurity challenge because many organizations lack the talent or can’t afford to hire people to keep their systems running and protected.
+Small and medium-sized organizations are affected the most because they’ve been forced to adopt the same technology solutions as large enterprises to remain competitive.

-For instance, cloud adoption witnessed a massive spike last year, with Microsoft sharing that the demand for its cloud services grew as high as 775 percent.
-But whenever organizations adopt a new technology solution to increase their productivity and profits, cybercriminals are quick to exploit the new attack vector created by it.
+For instance, cloud adoption witnessed a massive spike last year, with Microsoft sharing that 44 million daily users generated more than 900 million meeting and calling minutes per day in March.
+But whenever organizations adopt a new technology solution to increase their productivity and profits, cybercriminals quickly exploit the new attack vector it creates.

-To gain access to the IT talent they need to keep cybercriminals at bay, organizations should consider partnering with managed security services providers (MSSPs) that perform a variety of IT security-related tasks at very competitive per device/per month prices.
+To gain access to the IT talent they need to keep cybercriminals at bay, organizations should consider partnering with managed security services providers (MSSPs) that perform various IT security-related tasks at competitive per device/per month prices.

 Overcome All Cybersecurity Challenges in 2021 and Beyond

-Benjamin Franklin used to say that by failing to prepare, you are preparing to fail.
+Benjamin Franklin used to say that you are preparing to fail by failing to prepare.
 His words of wisdom are certainly relevant when it comes to overcoming the cybersecurity challenges all organizations in 2021 face.

-There’s a lot of research that clearly shows just how better protected organizations with a pro-active approach to cybersecurity are compared with their passive counterparts.
-But what if you’re an SMB with resources so limited that you can’t justify hiring an in-house IT professional?
+Much research clearly shows how better-protected organizations with a proactive approach to cybersecurity are compared to their passive counterparts.
+But what if you’re an SMB with limited resources that can’t justify hiring an in-house IT professional?
 How can you defend your employees against the threats discussed in this article?

 Easy!
-You can get in touch with us at Aligned Technology Solutions and take advantage of our managed cybersecurity services, which include strategic advice and guidance, 24/7/365 systems monitoring, proactive and preventative management, remote access support, backup and disaster recovery, antimalware protection, asset management, and more.
+You can contact our team at Aligned Technology Solutions and take advantage of our managed cybersecurity services, which include strategic advice and guidance, 24/7/365 systems monitoring, proactive and preventative management, remote access support, backup and disaster recovery, antimalware protection, asset management, and more.